What's New in the Visual Studio 2015 SDK

 This article applies to Visual Studio 2015.
 If you're looking for Visual Studio 2017 documentation, use the version selector at the top left.
 We recommend upgrading to Visual Studio 2017.
 Download it here.

-Starting in Visual Studio "15" Preview 4, scanning for custom project and item templates will no longer be performed.
+Starting in Visual Studio 2017, scanning for custom project and item templates will no longer be performed.
 Instead, the extension must provide template manifest files that describe the install location of these templates.
-You can use the Preview 2 installation to update your VSIX extensions.
+You can use Visual Studio 2017 to update your VSIX extensions.
 If you deploy your extension using an MSI, you must generate the template manifest files by hand.
-For more information, see Upgrading Custom Project and Item Templates for Visual Studio “15”.
+For more information, see Upgrading Custom Project and Item Templates for Visual Studio 2017.
 The template manifest schema is documented in Visual Studio Template Manifest Schema Reference.

 VS 2015 SDK Update 1